KevinWang94/KevinWang94.github.io/_posts/2017-11-08-EasterIsland1.md

 ---

 Managed to save up enough vacation days to go traveling again!
-These blog posts document my trip to South America in late October / early November of 2017.
+These blog posts document my trip to South America in late October / early November of 2017 with Lucy.
 It was mostly planned around visiting Easter Island, but also included stops in Santiago (Chile), Buenos Aires (Argentina), and a brief day trip to Uruguay.